Bring The Outside Into Your New Kitchen

 To take advantage of Feng Shui, make sure you have something representing the five elements — wood, earth, metal, fire, and water.
 The aim of this is to stay grounded, centred, and balanced in your life and your environment.
 Adding these natural materials will give you the outdoors-in feel.

-Research shows that viewing nature reduces anger and anxiety and enhances feelings of pleasure.
+Research shows that viewing nature has many mental health benefits.
+It reduces anger and anxiety and enhances feelings of pleasure.
 So flood your home with natural light, open windows and doors to let fresh air inside, and bring plants indoors.
 Decorate with bamboo, wood, or wicker, and use stones, sheepskin and chunky natural materials to add texture.
 But above all enjoy your kitchen!